ianpetrarca/hicetnunc_api_guide/README.md

 ### What is Hic Et Nunc?

 [Hic et nunc](hicetnunc.xyz/) is a decentralized NFT marketplace built on the Tezos blockchain.
-It enables users to create, sell and interact with Tezos NFT's called OBJKTS.
+It enables users to create, sell and interact with Tezos NFTs called OBJKTS.
 Each OBJKT holds a single artwork containing a 3d model, image, video, html snippet, glsl shader, etc. Hic et nunc lets creators limit how many digital versions of their work are in existence.

-When a user uploads their content to hic et nunc, the actual file asset is uploaded to [IPFS](https://ipfs.io/), a decentralized storage network.
-The other metadata inputed via the minting process is stored in the Tezos blockchain.
+When a user uploads their content to hic et nunc, the actual file is uploaded to [IPFS](https://ipfs.io/), a decentralized storage network.
+The other metadata is stored in the Tezos blockchain.

 In order to fully appreciate hic et nunc, a basic knowledge of decentralized systems, cryptocurrency and blockchains is useful: